Date: April 2015

 - Further develop the organization’s human resources and administration, enhancing professional development, compensation and benefits, performance evaluation, training and recruiting.

 - Process company payroll twice monthly.

-- Enter invoices and cut checks each week.
+- Enter invoices and cut checks weekly.

 - Liaise with IT contractors.